MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-credentials.md

 - **Credential name**: Enter a name for the credential
 - **Description** (optional)
 - **Username**: credential usernames must be **text environment variables**.
 To select a variable, you can use the dropdown.
 If you don’t have any environment variables, you must [create a text variable from the solutions page](/power-apps/maker/data-platform/environmentvariables#create-an-environment-variable-in-a-solution).
-- **Password**: the password must use a **secret environment variables**.
+- **Password**: passwords must use **secret environment variables**.
 To select a variable, you can use the dropdown.
 If you don’t have any secret environment variables, you must [create a secret variable from the solutions page](/power-apps/maker/data-platform/environmentvariables-azure-key-vault-secrets).

 > [!NOTE]
 > Secret environment variables reference secrets stored in Azure Key Vault.